taikano/deadlink-crawler/README.md

 Additional options available are:

+- `--restrict`: Restrict crawl to pages with URLs matching the given regular expression
-- `--restrict`: Pass a regular expression for restricting your URL to a subset of all websites it finds.
-Defaults to domain of start URL.
+  - If not specified, defaults to all pages within the domain of the start URL
-- `--wait`: Set some time for waiting in seconds between each URL opening.
+- `--wait`: Time (s) to wait between each URL opening
-- `--politeness`: Set the time to wait between calling two URLs of the same domain
+- `--politeness`: Time to wait (s) between calling two URLs in the same domain
 - `--exclude`: Exclude URLs matching the given regex from the crawl
 - `--silent`: Turn off verbose output.
 Only print summary at the end.
 - `--debug`: Be super-verbose, printing all links found on each page
 - `--report40x`: Report only 404 as dead, not the other 40x errors

+Examples:
 ```bash
 # Crawl all subsites of http://stefan-koch.name/ for deadlinks (including external deadlinks)
 # Wait one second between opening each URL